-CTU is a legal successor to the Czech Telecommunication Office, which was established as a separate administrative authority on the basis of Act No. 151/2000 Coll., on Telecommunications and on Amendment to Other Acts, as amended, as at 1 July 2000.
+CTU is a legal successor to the Czech Telecommunication Office, which was established as a separate administrative authority on the basis of Act No. 151/2000 Coll., on Telecommunications and on Amendment to Other Acts, as amended, as of 1 July 2000.

 A period of historical importance, involving substantial changes in telecommunications, preceded the establishment of CTU, when CTU had been part of different Ministries.
 On the basis of Act No. 474/1992 Coll., on Measures in the Systems of State Administration Central Bodies in the Czech Republic and on the basis of Constitutional Act No. 4/1993 Coll., on Measures Related to the Split of the Czecho-Slovak Federal Republic, the Minister of Economy of the Czech Republic issued a decision on 1 January 1993 to establish the Czech Telecommunication Office as Section 6 of the Ministry of Economy.
 CTU remained under the Ministry of Economy until 31 October 1996.
 After 1 November 1996, all competences of Section 6 of the Ministry of Economy were transferred to the Ministry of Transport and Communications, where they remained until 30 June 2000.